This list is updated regularly, but may not represent our actual dogwood inventory. Please call or e-mail to confirm availability.

 Most "florida" dogwoods grow to at least fifteen feet.
 They bloom before the "kousa" dogwoods.
 What we call the flower in both "florida" and "kousa" dogwoods are showy bracts surrounding a small flower.
 We offer the following selections:

-Cherokee Chief - Deep rose red.
+Cherokee Brave - Deep rose red.
 3 feet and older.

 Cherokee Princess - White.